bhrott/react-native-masked-text/README.md

 This is a simple masked text (normal text and input text) component for React-Native.

+## Alert
+Hey guys!

+Unfortunatelly I'm not developing js apps anymore.
+This repo will not receive updates anymore.

 ## Supported Versions

 React-native: 0.32.0 or higher